Amorica

 Amorica (stylized as amorica.) is the third studio album by American rock band The Black Crowes.
-Spawned from the band's unreleased Tall album sessions, Amorica was released on November 1, 1994, on American Recordings.
+The album was released on November 1, 1994 by American Recordings.
 Amorica reached gold status in the United States, shipping 500,000 copies.
+It reached no. 11 on the Billboard albums chart in the United States and made the charts in several other countries as well.

+Description

+After touring behind their 1992 album The Southern Harmony and Musical Companion, the Black Crowes began developing a new album in 1993 to be titled Tall, but dissatisfaction with the early recordings resulted in the band reconceptualizing the album and re-recording several songs in a more relaxed style, resulting in the Amorica album that was released the following year.

 The album cover notably featured a close-up photo of the pelvic region of a woman wearing a United States flag bikini bottom with pubic hair showing at the top.
 The photo was taken from the cover of the July 1976 issue of Hustler magazine.
 The album with this cover was subsequently banned from chain stores like Walmart and Kmart, resulting in the cover being censored with a solid black background displaying only the garment.